bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 a particular partition was not able to boot and so it will switch to trying to boot up the kernel and operating systems on the backup set of paritions.

-We also include some commands that set the LED status light appropriately and set the network CPU affinity to CPU 1.
+The script also commands the LED status light to turn solid green and sets the network interrupt CPU affinity to CPU 1, which our testing showed will slightly improve networking performance.

-Create these boot script and associated systemd service files with the following commands issued as root.
+Create these boot script and associated systemd service files with the following commands issued as root on the Seagate Central.

     cat << EOF > /usr/sbin/sc-bootup.sh
     #!/bin/bash